BunnyBionics/CSC317_final/README.md

 ### Init, Seeding, and Methods

 - **Initialization (`data/database.js`)**
-  Creates and configures the SQLite database, defining the `stocks` and `prices` tables shown in the ERD.
+  Creates and configures the SQLite database, defining the `stocks` and `prices` tables.

 - **Seeding (`data/seed.js`)**
   Populates the `prices` table by generating 365 simulated daily price entries for each stock.

 - **Database Methods (`server.js`)**
-  Performs queries such as retrieving a stock by symbol and fetching its associated price history, using the schema represented in the diagram.
+  Performs queries such as retrieving a stock by symbol and fetching its associated price history, using the schema represented in the diagram above.